astronomer/docs/software/install-airgapped.md

 ## Step 19: Create and customize upgrade.sh {#create-and-customize-upgradesh}

-Create a file named `upgrade.sh` in your [platform-deployment project-directory](#platform-deployment-project-directory) containing the script below.
+Create a file named `upgrade.sh` in your [platform-deployment project-directory](#platform-deployment-project-directory) containing the following script.
 Specify the following values at the beginning of the script:

 - `CHART_VERSION`: Your Astronomer Software version, including patch and a `v` prefix.
 For example, `v0.34.1`.
 - `RELEASE_NAME`: Your Helm release name. `astronomer` is strongly recommended.